DC Travel happy hours are starting to gain traction in the best way possible.

 Diana from The Adventures of D rolled up soon after.
 She recently quit her PR job to travel through Europe and northern Africa….starting today!

-Chelsey (@chelseydc), a fairly recent transplant from Iowa, joined us, as did my friend Todd.
+Chelsey (@chelseydc), a relatively recent transplant from Iowa, joined us, as did my friend Todd.

 And then I lost track of the order, as usual.
 I swear it wasn't the hearty porter I was drinking.